MandarGogate/av-challenge-website/getting-started/submission.md

 [//]: # (**Paper submission is now open!**)
 **Paper submission opens on the 23rd of June!**

+Paper submission will be done through Microsoft CMT.

 Acknowledgments:

 The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
 This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.